pyth-network/per/README.md

 8. [EVM] Start the liquidation monitor
 9. [EVM] Start the simple searcher
 10. [SVM] Submits an SVM transaction bid to the auction server
+11. [SVM] Starts the limonade service
+12. [SVM] Submits sample rfq requests to the auction server

 There are some useful gadgets in Tilt ui for creating new vaults and checking the vault status.
 You can use them to test the system end to end.